 According to its about page, Girlfriend Collective is “like the earth’s number one fan”.
 Transparency and more eco-friendly apparel are a top priority for the brand, which is reflected in its “Good” score here.

 The brand uses a medium proportion of more sustainable materials, including recycled PET plastic and ECONYL®.
-Its designs are coloured with eco-friendly dye, and it ensures wastewater in its supply chain is treated and discharged properly.
-While there is no evidence Girlfriend is taking specific steps to reduce energy use and greenhouse gas emissions, its use of eco-friendly materials reduces its climate impact and limits the amount of chemicals, water, and wastewater used in production.
+Its designs are coloured with lower-impact dyes, and it ensures wastewater in its supply chain is treated and discharged properly.
+While there is no evidence Girlfriend is taking specific steps to reduce energy use and greenhouse gas emissions, its use of more eco-friendly materials reduces its climate impact and limits the amount of chemicals, water, and wastewater used in production.

 What about microfibres?
 If the garments are all made of plastic-based fabrics, they’ll shed tiny bits into our waterways whether they’re recycled or not, right?
 Girlfriend thought of that, too, and encourages you to wash all your GC pieces in wash bags or install their filter in your washing machine.